SignalK/specification/gitbook-docs/request_response.md

 # Request/Response

-## WS and other non-http protocols
+## WebSockets and similar transports

 The exact format of the message for a specific request is defined elsewhere in the specification.